asdfzxcvbn/appdupe/README.md

   -h, --help  show this help message and exit
   -i input    ipa to duplicate
   -o output   duplicated ipa to create
-  -s seed     a "seed" to derive the app id from (any string of your choosing -- will always produce same output)
+  -s seed     a "seed" to derive the app id from (any string of your choosing) -b id       bundle id to use (see README)
 ```

 ## notes